Obsessive-Compulsive Disorder Treatment

 Importance of Treating OCD

 Both OCD and addiction involve a type of fixation on an idea or act, and combining the two can lead to worsened compulsions and drug use.
-Seeking treatment for OCD, especially at a dual-diagnosis facility when substance abuse is combined, is critical in effectively treating both disorders and helping the client achieve long-term recovery.
+Seeking treatment for OCD is critical in effectively treating both the OCD and possible co-occurring substance abuse and helping the client achieve long-term recovery.
 OCD is also often accompanied by other conditions, so a treatment that highlights all areas of need is the only way to make sure that symptoms are properly managed and relapse does not occur.

 At The Summit Wellness Group, we use a combination of cognitive-behavioral therapy (CBT), medication management, and holistic therapies that focus on anxiety management to treat clients with OCD.
 Medications such as SSRIs (selective serotonin reuptake inhibitors) are effective in reducing negative symptoms of OCD.
 Medication is often combined with CBT or exposure and response prevention therapy to address patterns of thinking and prevent compulsions from being allowed to take place.
 Both are effective in reducing both obsessions and compulsions in these individuals.